 - What is the impact of income taxes?

-Income taxes are important to factor into investment strategies.
-Sometimes high income people will invest in municipal bonds because generally bond interest can be exempt from federal taxes.
+Income taxes are essential to factor into investment strategies.
+Sometimes high-income people will invest in municipal bonds because, generally, bond interest can be exempt from federal taxes.

 Typically, most people investing for a comfortable retirement put money into qualified retirement plans: life insurance policies and annuities.
-These investments are tax-deferred meaning not taxes will be paid until money is withdrawn.
+These investments are tax-deferred, meaning no taxes will be paid until the money is withdrawn.

 - How is the economy?

-- Do you have the time and/or know how to manage your investments?
+- Do you have the time and know how to manage your investments?

-Some are up for the task, but most people do not have the time learn about investing and manage investments made.
+Some are up for the task, but most people do not have the time to learn about investing and managing investments.

 It’s best to get investment advice from a qualified professional.
 They will be able to provide numerous options in which to obtain your objectives.
 Doing it yourself might be a mistake. Â